 An item of plastic that is only used once before it is thrown away.
 Single-use plastics include water bottles, plastic straws, cotton buds and food packaging.

-6 pieces of packaging to avoid
+Find out the pieces of packaging to avoid.

 More on sustainability